likope/RASFF-notifications-extractor/README.md

 # RASFF-notifications-extractor
-This script can: extract via API RASFF notifications, do summary with an local llm and create report.
+This script can: extract via API RASFF notifications, generates summaries with a local llm and creates a report.